-Media: Nissan ex-chair Ghosn indicted for breach of trust
+New indictment expands case against Nissan ex-chair Ghosn

-TOKYO (AP) — Japanese media reported Monday that prosecutors have charged Nissan’s former chairman Carlos Ghosn with breach of trust.
+TOKYO (AP) — Japanese prosecutors said Monday they have indicted Nissan’s former chairman Carlos Ghosn with additional charges of breach of trust, with his alleged misconduct expanding further outside Japan.

-The charges reportedly filed Monday are his fourth.
+The charges filed Monday are his fourth.
 They are related to payments by a subsidiary of the Japanese automaker that allegedly went to a private investment company controlled by Ghosn.

-The charges could not immediately be confirmed with prosecutors, but the indictment was expected and it ensures he will remain in detention at least for now.
+Prosecutors would not confirm details of the charges.
+The indictment was expected and it ensures he will remain in detention longer.
 His current period of detention would have expired Monday if he had not been charged.

 Ghosn, 65, was arrested in November.
 He says he is innocent of all financial misconduct charges against him.

-Prosecutors re-arrested Ghosn in early April, a month after he was released on 1 billion yen ($9 million) pending his trial.
-He is being held at the Tokyo Detention Center for questioning about the latest set of charges against him.
+Prosecutors re-arrested Ghosn in early April, a month after he was released on 1 billion yen ($9 million) bail pending his trial.
+He is being held at the Tokyo Detention House for questioning about the latest set of charges against him.
 His lawyers have said they will again seek his release on bail.

-Prosecutors allege that $2.5 million out of $5 million paid by Nissan to one of its overseas distributorships went to Ghosn’s investment company for his private use.
+Prosecutors have alleged that $2.5 million out of $5 million paid by Nissan to one of its overseas distributorships went to Ghosn’s investment company for his private use.

 Japanese media have reported that the funds allegedly were used to pay for a yacht, among other things.

-Ghosn contends that the compensation he allegedly underreported was never decided upon or paid and that payments that prosecutors say amount to breach of trust were legitimate business transactions.
+Ghosn has previously contended that payments prosecutors say amounted to breach of trust were legitimate business transactions.
+He also says the charge that he underreported compensation involves payments that were never paid or decided.

 Rearrests of a suspect released on bail, which is allowed only after indictment, are unusual.
 The handling of Ghosn’s case has triggered criticism of Japan’s criminal justice system, where lengthy detentions of suspects during investigations are routine.